-This quick start guide provides you with the basic information to configure CloudM Migrate for a migration from G Suite (Google Apps).
+This quick start guide provides you with the basic information to configure CloudM Migrate for a migration from Google Workspace.
 It is highly recommended that you read the application documentation in full for your platforms in order to understand all of the options available to you during a migration.
 While the default options are recommended for the majority of organisations CloudM Migrate gives users the ability to customise their migration experience.
-The following are some of the Advanced Options available to customers migrating to G Suite.
+The following are some of the Advanced Options available to customers migrating to Google Workspace.
 Changing some of these options can change the way data is migrated.

 - Force Appointment Acceptance – set this to true to force all appointment recipients' attendance as confirmed.